 Tech billionaire Elon Musk’s brain-chip company Neuralink has denied claims from an animal rights group that accused the company of subjecting monkeys to “extreme suffering” during years of experiments.

-The nonprofit Physicians Committee for Responsible Medicine (PCRM) has accused Neuralink and UC Davis of nine violations of the federal Animal Welfare Act.
+The nonprofit Physicians Committee for Responsible Medicine (PCRM) has accused Neuralink and UC Davis of nine federal animal welfare violations.

 In a statement, Neuralink said that they are absolutely committed to working with animals in the most humane and ethical way possible.